 “JLP has brought a unique blend of authority, intelligence and empathy to his role as host of Australian Survivor over the last 10 years.
 Acting as a referee and managing the intense pressure of the game while also acknowledging the human drama unfolding, JLP has been a compelling and memorable figure in the world of Survivor.

-“We look forward to JLP hosting the next epic instalment of Survivor: Australia V World coming soon to 10.
-We extend our sincere gratitude to JLP for his outstanding contribution over 10 years on Survivor.
+The statement continues, “We extend our sincere gratitude to JLP for his outstanding contribution over 10 years on Survivor.
 We wish him continued success in his acting and presenting career.”

+It was a blindside none of us saw coming.
 So, the rest of us are going to have to “dig deep” and process these feelings.

 JLP made a statement on his Instagram page describing it as a “blindside”: